Welcome to the official website of the

 Aphasia Treatment Program (ATP)

-ATP is offered on Mondays and Wednesdays from 10:30 a.m. to 3:30 p.m.
+ATP is offered on Mondays and Wednesdays from 10:30 a.m. to 3:30 p.m. in nine week sessions during each of our Fall, Winter, and Spring academic quarters.
 ATP is broadly divided into two groups.
 There are eight spots available for PwA who participate in Cooperative Therapy (go here for more information on Cooperative Therapy) in one-hour sessions staggered between 12:30 pm to 2:00 pm to learn self-cueing strategies and to work on specific language skills.

 All other clients participate in Transitional-ATP in which the focus is on developing self-practice skills from 12:30 pm to 2:00 pm.
 Both groups work together the remainder of the day.
 For a schedule of daily activities, go here.